42 of the Absolute Best Movies to Watch on Netflix

 - Black Crab (2022) -- Swedish action thriller starring Noomi Rapace.
 A soldier tries to save her daughter during an apocalyptic war.

-- Windfall (2022) -- Mystery thriller starring Lily Collins, Jesse Plemons and Jason Segal.
+- Windfall (2022) -- Mystery thriller starring Lily Collins, Jesse Plemons and Jason Segel.
 A man is caught breaking into a tech billionaire's vacation home.

 Read more: The Absolute Best TV Shows on Netflix